brickwareharry/brickwareharry/README.md

 - 😄 Pronouns: he / his
 - ⚡ Fun fact: I could code when I was about ten years old.
 However, I did not have my own computer, so I became a civil engineer in Hong Kong.
 Immigrating to New Zealand, I got an opportunity to pursue my childhood passion on computer coding, so here I am.

+### Project Motivation
+I have an aspiration for software development that is like building LEGO bricks and assembling various bricks together to be specific objects in order to achieve high maintainability and flexibility.
+Going with this aspiration, I am on a team of three friends going to upgrade and migrate our hobby project to a modern microservices with comprehensive tests and documentation.
+This project is a proof of concept for building microservices to improving software maintainability and flexibility, since maintenance cost is crucial.

 ### Project Brief
+🔜 Coming soon